Desirable characteristics of technological solutions

 Systems that can be monitored but where the organisation that owns the system fails to carry out audits, or fails to investigate alarms promptly and objectively, should be subject to legal sanction, in line with the principle “Insist on accountability”.

 Systems that cannot be audited, or where auditing is substandard, inevitably raise concerns.
-However, if auditability features are designed into the system in advance, at both the technical level and the social levels, this will help ensure that the technology boosts human flourishing, rather than behaving in deeply regrettable ways.
+However, if auditability features are designed into the system in advance, at both the technical level and the social levels, this will help ensure that the technology boosts human flourishing, rather than behaving in abhorrent ways.